About Women in Global Health Norway

 Established in 2018, Women in Global Health (WGH) Norway was founded with the values of being a movement.

 WGH Norway is initiated by a diverse group of professionals working in global health, from academics to practitioners, with varied global and interdisciplinary backgrounds.
 This national chapter is committed to gender parity in global health as a priority and committed to increasing the proportion of women in leadership positions in global health.
 WGH Norway creates a platform for discussion and collaborative space for leadership and facilitates specific education and training.
 It fosters support and commitment from the global community and demands space for Gender Transformative Leadership.
-The WGH Norway team is composed of a Secretariat, currently hosted by the Centre for Global Health, University of Oslo, an Advisory Group, Special Counselors, and 300 members.
+The WGH Norway team is composed of a Secretariat, currently hosted by the Centre for Global Health, University of Oslo, an Advisory Group, Special Counselors, and over 300 members.

 To ensure a world that values women as leaders in global health and catalysts for better health for all.